Heating and cooling a home are among the largest energy expenses most Americans face, says the U.S. Department of Energy.

 4. Clean the coils on the outside unit

-During winter your AC’s outside unit has been collecting dust, mud and other debris, especially if you don’t use a cover.
+During the winter, your AC’s outside unit has been collecting dust, mud and other debris, especially if you don’t use a cover.
 All of that gunk clogs up the unit, causing your AC to run sluggishly.

 5. Clean the fins

-Cleaning the fins on the outside unit will help your AC run better.
+Cleaning the fins on an outside unit will help your AC run better.
 To clean the fins, use a soft brush such as a toothbrush or small car cleaning brush.
 Gently run the brush across each fin, being careful not to bend the thin metal.

-6. Check concrete slab
+6. Check the concrete slab

 After your outside unit is clean, use a level to make sure the concrete slab is level.
 If it’s not, the unit will have to work harder to keep your house cool.

-7. Remove debris from outside unit
+7. Remove debris around the outside unit

 Plants, leaves, high grass and debris located close to your outside unit can reduce your AC’s performance.
-Before you start running your AC, cut the grass, clean out any debris, and consider removing plants that block the unit.
+Before you start running your AC, cut the grass, clean out any debris and consider removing plants that block the unit.

 During the summer, check the unit for debris at least once a month.

-8. Check ductwork for leaks
+8. Check the ductwork for leaks

-Look for disconnected joints, separated pieces and small holes.
+Look for disconnected joints, separated pieces and small holes in your ductwork.
 If you find leaks, seal them with tape carrying an Underwriters Laboratories logo.
 Fabric and rubber-backed tapes break down quicker.